rawilk/vue-context/README.md

 [![VueJS version](https://img.shields.io/badge/vue.js-2.x-green.svg?style=for-the-badge)](https://vuejs.org)

 `vue-context` provides a simple yet flexible context menu for Vue.
 It is styled for the standard `<ul>` tag, but any menu template can be used.
 The menu is lightweight with its only dependency being `vue-clickaway`.
-The menu has some basic styles applied to it but they can be easily overridden by your own styles.
+The menu has some basic styles applied to it, but they can be easily overridden by your own styles.
 <br><br>
 The menu disappears when you expect by utilizing `vue-clickaway` and it also optionally disappears when clicked on.